AMD Lemonade Local LLM Server: GPU + NPU Inference on Consumer Hardware (2026 Guide)

 - Up to 96GB of that pool usable as VRAM

-The 128GB unified memory ceiling means Strix Halo can run dense 70B+ models entirely in-memory.
+The 128GB unified memory ceiling means Strix Halo can run dense 70B+ models entirely in-memory — the same capacity argument we make in our guide to how much system RAM you need for local LLMs.
 Community benchmarks show impressive numbers on this hardware: Qwen3-Coder-Next at 43 t/s (Q4), Qwen3.5 35B-A3B at 55 t/s (Q4), and even GPT-OSS 120B reaching ~50 t/s.
 Dense 27B models are slower — Qwen3.5 27B lands at 11–12 t/s at Q4, the bandwidth cost of a fully-dense architecture at that size.

 For context, an RTX 4090 achieves roughly 50–80 t/s on 7B models at Q4 with Ollama — competitive with Strix Halo at smaller scales, but the RTX 4090 tops out at 24GB VRAM with no path to 70B inference without CPU offloading.